What does it mean to have a direct contract with your employer?

 When you are recruited in this way there are generally two types of contracts that your new employer can offer you: a fixed term contract or a permanent (or indefinite) contract.

 A fixed-term employment contract has a start date and an end date.
 This contract will end on the agreed date without a dismissal procedure.
 You can have a maximum of 3 successive fixed-term contracts with the same employer, which in total should not exceed a 24-month period.
 If the company wants to have you as an employee for longer than that, they will have to offer you a permanent employment contract.
-The time period of 24 months is currently under review and may be extended to 36 months.
-The date for this change to be implemented is not yet known but is not expected to be by the end of 2018.

 A permanent contract is an employment contract for an indefinite period.
 This kind of contract has no end date.
 As an employee, you will have the right to end the contract by respecting the legal or agreed notice period and requirements.
 These requirements should be stated in your employment contract.
 If your employer wants to end a permanent contract – they need to apply for a dismissal permit.